4 Ways A Life Insurance Policy Can Help Fund Your Retirement

 1. Borrowing Against Permanent Life Insurance

+Is whole life insurance a good investment for retirement?
 If you have a whole permanent life insurance policy, some of the premiums go into an account that builds cash value.
 If you’ve hit a rough financial patch, you may be able borrow against this cash value.
 If you’re younger than 70, withdrawing from a life insurance policy also may allow you to defer taking Social Security benefits and letting the benefit amount grow.
 One caveat: The death benefit for your beneficiaries will be reduced by the amount you borrow.

-2. Saving Money with Term Life Insurance
+2. Saving Money With Term Life Insurance

 Term life insurance, as opposed to permanent, covers you for a set amount of time, depending on your preference.
 Term life insurance is less expensive than permanent insurance because with a permanent policy, the insurer ultimately will have to pay.
 With a term policy, payment is only made in the case of death within the policy term.
 Since you’ll be spending less for term insurance, you could use the savings to buy a long-term care insurance policy or to invest using a brokerage of your choosing.
-Term policies also can provide financial protection for family members.
+Term policies also can provide financial protection for family members

-3. Investing with Universal Life Insurance
+3. Investing With Universal Life Insurance

-4. Converting to an Annuity
+4. Converting To An Annuity

-If you have a permanent life insurance policy, by retirement you probably had a substantial amount of cash value in your policy.
+If you have a permanent life insurance policy, by retirement you probably have a substantial amount of cash value in your policy.
 One option may be to convert it to an annuity to create a regular source of income.